WHO SUFFERS FROM ROSACEA?

 Common rosacea triggers can include:

-When you’ve got rosacea, sun can damage and irritate skin further.
+If you’ve got rosacea, sun can damage and irritate skin further.
 So, it pays to apply high factor sun protection every day, even if it’s not overly sunny.
 This will help to minimise your exposure to harmful UV rays.

 Having a good daily skincare routine that includes gentle cleansing, may help to take control of your symptoms by reducing flare-ups.
 Here are four little rules to follow when cleansing: